paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ![fit](https://www.dropbox.com/s/lblajfbfphsq8vu/language-change-on-back-end.png?dl=1)

 ^
-At this point, if you select a new language from the dropdown menu, you will see the current language display change on the menu, and if you open the Elm debugger, you will see that the language of the application is actually changing, and the translations for the language are being loaded into the application.<br />
+At this point, if you select a new language from the dropdown menu, you will see it reflected on the menu, and if you open the Elm debugger, you will see that the language of the application in the model is actually changing, and the translations for the language are being loaded into the application.<br />
 So, that's all well and good, but now let's get that translated message showing on the page by letting the content know what translations it is supposed to be displaying

 ---